arundo/adtk/README.md

 Prerequisites: Python 3.5 or later.

-It is recommended to use **pip** for installation.
+It is recommended to install the most recent **stable** release of ADTK from PyPI.

 ```shell
 pip install adtk
 ```

-Alternatively, you could install from source code:
+Alternatively, you could install from source code.
+This will give you the **latest**, but unstable, version of ADTK.

 ```shell
 git clone https://github.com/arundo/adtk.git